zbray/notes/Notes/0 - Fundamentals/Bash Commands.md

 `git add (file)` - add specific files to git staging area `git add .` - add all files to git staging area
 `git commit` - commit all changes
+`git log` - show a log of all commits